ElliottSullingeFarrall/Apollonian-Gaskets/README.md

 Try generating gaskets for different triplets of initial circles.
 To generate more initial triplets, use [Soddy circles of a triangle](https://en.wikipedia.org/wiki/Soddy_circles_of_a_triangle).

 Think about how to optimise this procedure by modifying either the iterative process or the stopping condition.
-For example, some of the circles we find will be so small that they are barely visible in the rendered gasket.
+For example, some of the circles we find will be so small that they are barely visible in the rendered gasket so they could possibly be excluded.

+This problem can also be extended to higher dimensions (and even different geometries) but the centres can no longer be found by just solving a quadratic equation.
+For further details see [here](https://arxiv.org/abs/math/0101066).